 - Access control to portal content and APIs

-This is an ideal option for businesses looking for a simple developer documentation or marketing site with a few easy to document APIs and minimal documentation.
-Monetisation, load balancing, API revisions, and more complex documentation structures are not available.
+This is an ideal option for businesses looking for a simple developer documentation/marketing site with a few easy to document APIs and minimal documentation.
+Apigee's monetization feature, API revisions, and more complex documentation structures are not available (see Apigee's feature comparison chart for comparison).

 Drupal 8 is an open source Content Management System (CMS) that was developed in the last two decades by a diverse community of developers to provide the tools to build reusable, versatile, structured features and content that dynamic web experiences require.
 Drupal is above all a framework from which a developer portal can be structured.